Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

 \section{Introduction}

 Language is social, conveying meaning and understanding between individuals and groups~\cite{clark1996using_lang}.
 We employ language in conversation to fulfill both inter- and intra-personal needs, supporting communication, collaboration, and social connection~\cite{baumeister1995needtobelong, benus2014social_entrainment}.
 In addition, \textit{how} people engage in conversation can be linked to public health outcomes such as well-being~\cite{sun2020_wellbeing, wheatley2024}, motivating the study of conversation at scale~\cite{holt2017soc_connection_priority}.
-However, conversation in general, and the nature of turn-taking specifically (i.e., who has the floor, when, and for how long), are understudied~\cite{cooney2024naturalturn}.
 Conversation participants mutually determine the trajectory of their exchange, weaving a complex dynamic story~\cite{soloman2023, carragher2024coconstructedcomm,clark1996using_lang} in which singular processes may be insufficient to describe outcomes ~\cite{paletz2023speaking_similarly}.
 Therefore, methods from the analysis of dynamical systems can help capture emergent properties that remain elusive at the individual scale.

-Linguistic scaling measures offer a way to understand more about the shape of information and symbols that underlie the construction of meaning in conversation (Fig.~\ref{fig:juicing_convos}).
+Linguistic scaling offers a way to understand more about the shape of information and symbols that underlie the construction of meaning in conversation.
 With linguistic scaling, we can explore how statistical patterns can quantify and ultimately illuminate social processes.
-Previous work on linguistic scaling (e.g., Heaps' law and Zipf's law) is dominated by long-form, monologic text such as the Google Books corpus~\cite{petersen2012langs_cool_as_they_expand,pechenick2017lexicalturbulencescaling} and literary works~\cite{chacoma_tags_2020,gerlach_vocabgrowth2013,bian2016scaling_like_lin,altmann2024statisticallaws,williams2015text_mixing_rank_freq,williams2016zipf_coherent_lang_production,williams2015zipfs_phrases}, leaving open questions as to how prior observations extend to language in general and within conversational mediums in particular.
+Previous work on statistical scaling in text (e.g., Heaps' law and Zipf's law) is dominated by long-form, monologic text such as the Google Books corpus~\cite{petersen2012langs_cool_as_they_expand,pechenick2017lexicalturbulencescaling} and literary works~\cite{chacoma_tags_2020,gerlach_vocabgrowth2013,bian2016scaling_like_lin,altmann2024statisticallaws,williams2015text_mixing_rank_freq,williams2016zipf_coherent_lang_production,williams2015zipfs_phrases}, leaving open questions as to how prior observations extend to conversational mediums in particular.

+We study conversational datasets, comparing naturalistic video conversation to fictional conversation (dialogue exchanges in movie scripts) to explore how linguistic units differ.
+The specific gaps we hope to address include the applications of analytic methods from dynamical systems, particularly through the lens of \heapslaw\ and Zipf's law, with attention to potential mechanisms for differences by conversational medium.